Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

 - You can grow oranges and grapefruit in your own yard.

-- The heat and humidity can be oppressive, especially in the Summer months.
-Even if you are in the shade, you still sweat.
-Whether sat inside or driving in the car, you are totally reliant on air conditioning for most of the year.
+- The heat and humidity can be oppressive, especially in the summer months.
+Even if you are in the shade, you'll still sweat.
+Whether sat inside or driving in the car, you'll be totally reliant on air conditioning for most of the year.

-- Florida is completely flat.
-It can make driving around tedious and if you like mountains, hills and valleys, this state is not for you.
+- Florida is completely flat, and it can make driving around tedious.
+If you like mountains, hills. and valleys, this state is not for you.

-- Lots of bugs everywhere, some of them very large in size.
-The roaches and the fruit flies are a real nuisance and you have to be scrupulously tidy when cooking or dealing with food.
-There are also snakes, spiders and scorpions to contend with, as well as hordes of bloodthirsty mosquitoes.
+- There are lots of bugs everywhere, some of which are very large in size.
+The roaches and the fruit flies are a real nuisance, and you have to be scrupulously tidy when cooking or dealing with food.
+There are also snakes, spiders, and scorpions to contend with, as well as hordes of bloodthirsty mosquitoes.

-- Some areas of Florida can be very touristy and over-commercial, especially the Orlando area.
+- Some areas of Florida can be very touristy and over-commercial, especially in the Orlando area.

-- Apart from a few notable places, such as St Augustine, there aren't a great deal of historical buildings etc. in Florida.
+- Apart from a few notable places, such as St. Augustine, there aren't a lot of historical landmarks in Florida.
 The population of the state was very low until A/C was invented in the 20th Century.

-- The state's population is exploding and placing an increasing strain on things like infrastructure and natural resources, such as water.
+- The state's population is exploding, which is placing an increasing strain on its infrastructure and natural resources, such as water.

-- Very little public transport, you have to drive everywhere.
-The only land travel alternative to the car are the buses, which offer only a very minimal service in most places.
+- There is very little public transport—you have to drive everywhere.
+The only land travel alternatives to the car are buses, which offer only a very minimal service in most places.

-- You don't really get four seasons.
-It just gets less hot and humid in the Winter.
-If you like to experience the progression of Spring, Summer, Fall, Winter, you might be disappointed.
+- You don't really get four seasons—it just gets less hot and humid in the winter.
+If you like to experience the progressions of spring, summer, fall, and winter, you might be disappointed.

-- If you like building snowmen, throwing snowballs, sledging, or white blanketed picturesque scenes, be prepared to be disappointed because there's no snow.
+- If you like building snowmen, throwing snowballs, sledding, or picturesque snowy scenes blanketed in white, be prepared to be disappointed—there's no snow.